-Let's start with a simple example that reverses (sort of) the annual sales pivot.
+Let's start with a simple example that (sort of) reverses the annual sales pivot.
 Assume that rather than simply returning the result of the query in Listing 19, we've stored it in a temporary table called #SalesByYearCT.
-Listing 28 shows how to unpivot that result and get one row per salesperson per year; it's included in the downloads for this session as UnpivotSales.SQL.
+Listing 28 shows how to unpivot that result and get one row per salesperson per year; it's included (with the code to create #SalesByYearCT) in the downloads for this session as UnpivotSales.SQL.
 The query lists the three fields we want in the result: the salesperson's ID, the year, and the total sales for that salesperson in that year.
 Inside the UNPIVOT section, we first specify that the data in the columns we're unpivoting should go into a column called AnnualSales.
 Then, we indicate that those columns are the ones named [2011], [2012], [2013] and [2014].
-The name SalesYear is assigned to that group of fields, and matches up with the name in the field list, so that the year appears in the result.
-The alias for the UNPIVOT (SalesPersonYear) is required, but doesn't actually add anything.
+The name SalesYear is assigned to that group of fields; it matches up with the name in the field list, so that the year appears in the result.
+The alias for the UNPIVOT (SalesPersonYear) is required but doesn't actually add anything.